c00lgat/OBSIDIAN/Basic Command Syntax.md

 In the script itself, we can simply use `hostname` and `whoami` "You are logged in as `whoami`"
 And the script will automatically show the relevant hostname and username to each user that connects to the Linux machine.

+`uname -r` to display the kernel version

+---
+## Computer Storage

+- Local Storage
+	- RAM, HDD, SSD, etc.
+- DAS (Direct Attached Storage)
+	- CD/DVD, USB flash drive, external directly attached with USB or other cables
+- SAN (Storage Area Network)
+	- Storage attached through iSCSI or fiber cable
+- NAS (Network Attached Storage)
+	- Storage attached over network (TCP/IP)
+	- E.g. Samba, NFS etc.

+---
+## Disk Partition

+Commands for disk partitioning:
+- `df` - `df -h` will give us human readable output
+- `fdisk` - `fdisk -l` we will see the disk size.
+And the disk partitions

+Useful when we want to add new partitions and add more storage to our system